Updated November 21, 2019, at 10:24 AM

 This can be attributed to a variety of factors.
 The most likely objection is simply looking at the “averages” and claiming this doesn’t appeal to the masses.
 Why purchase insurance in something you may never need?
 Another common barrier to entry when starting the LTC conversation is the bad reputation the traditional, stand-alone policies have earned.
 Some agents aren’t willing to pursue new opportunities, and would rather use the detriments associated with past products to misrepresent what is currently offered.

 This process begins with keeping an open mind as it relates to what products are available, and how they can both protect and promote growth in an already successful practice.
 Once this is established, one begins to realize these hybrid products far exceed expectations, and are much more comprehensive as it relates to portfolio management and wealth protection.

 Although personal experience is usually the number one reason for purchasing LTC, many families haven’t experienced this first-hand.
 Many of these folks turn elsewhere for guidance and their perception often becomes tainted.
-Some clients choose to seek advice from their lawyers or accountants before pursuing long term care.
+Some clients choose to seek advice from their lawyers or accountants before pursuing LTC insurance.
 The major flaw with this strategy is being a CPA or practicing law doesn’t necessarily qualify these individuals to give insurance advice.
 Quite often, many of these clients are advised to self-insure based on historical averages.
 Taking a look at the numbers helps establish the connection between the averages and reality, as it relates to LTC.

-Now that we have established the need for LTC insurance what’s next?
-Traditional long term care policies have been around for decades, but due to a variety of circumstances, what began as 100+ carriers has been reduced to about a dozen.
-Originally, LTC was offered in the form of nursing home insurance that focused on the 65+ target market.
+Traditional LTC policies have been around for decades, but due to a variety of circumstances, what began as more than 100 carriers has been reduced significantly.
+Originally, LTC was offered in the form of nursing home insurance that focused on the over 65 target market.
 Once multitudes of people simultaneously went on claim, the sustainability of these products was called into question.
-Premiums started increasing up to 3x the original charge, claims fraud became prevalent, and many carriers couldn’t afford to pay out since current policy holders couldn’t afford these increased rates.[ii]
+Premiums increased from the original charge, claims fraud became prevalent, and many carriers couldn’t afford to pay out since current policy holders couldn’t afford these increased rates.

-As a result of this “explosion” hybrid LTC was introduced with a different approach.
+As a result of this “explosion,” hybrid LTC was introduced with a different approach.
 In hybrid products not only will LTC benefits be paid out for a specified time period, but the premiums are guaranteed to never increase.
-If a client chooses their policy is no longer necessary, there is a return of premium feature at their disposal.
-Lastly, if the client were to pass away before going on claim, the life insurance policy would be paid out in the form of a death benefit.[ii]
+If a client chooses their policy is no longer necessary, there’s a return of premium (ROP) feature at their disposal.
+Lastly, if the client were to pass away before going on claim, the life insurance policy would be paid out in the form of a death benefit.

 Some clients believe Medicaid will cover these expenses once LTC is necessary.
-It is important to note that to become Medicaid eligible you must first spend down your assets.
+It’s important to note that to become Medicaid eligible, your client must first spend down their assets.
 If someone has worked their entire life to build their portfolio to the point of retirement, would they be willing to exhaust it by not investing in a policy that could protect it?
-It is not a matter of “if” you will need care but rather “when” it will be too late.
-Transitioning the conversation from “risk” to “consequences” is a pertinent step.
-The “New” LTC allows for clients to allocate a portion of their portfolio now to protect the entire portfolio in the future.
-Hybrid LTC products ensure the client can remain in a social environment for as long as possible, while protecting the emotional, physical, and financial well-being of the insured, as well as those he/she loves.
+It’s not a matter of if they’ll need care, but rather when it will be too late.

+Guarantees are backed by the financial strength and claims paying ability of the issuing insurance company.
+FIG does not give tax or legal advice.
+Your client should consult with and rely on their own tax and legal advisors regarding their particular situation.
 This is not a comprehensive overview of all the relevant features and benefits of any particular product.
 Be sure to review all of the material details about any products referenced in this article before making specific recommendations to clients.